mrazomej/evo_mwc/code/processing/growth_curves_plate_reader/20200723_r1_O1_ST_tetracycline-sucrose/README.md

 4. The plate was placed in a Biotek Gen5 plate reader and grown at 37ºC, shaking in a linear mode at the fastest speed.
 Measurements of OD600 were taken every 25 minutes for approximately 24 hours.

+# Conclusions

+The conclusions are based on a qualitative assessment of the data done with the `growth_curve_exploration.ipynb` file.

+From this data we can see that both selections were too small.
+1 µg/mL tetracycline wasn't enough, neither 0.5% sucrose.
+The only difference in growth is seen in the R1740 strain.
+This strain was outside of the usual rows used for consistent measurements.
+Even the no-selection well showed this behavior;
+therefore it is unlikely that this is a real effect.

+The data is not useful.
+We will need to increase the concentration of the selection agents.